djangopackages/djangopackages/docs/install.rst

 Installation
 ============

 Do everything listed in this section to get your site up and running locally.
 If you run into problems, see the Troubleshooting section.
+You will need a Python development environment and Postgres database to test with.

 Pre-requisites
 ==============